 If you are into mystery movies and weird tales, then you should play A Chair in a Room.
 Made for Google Cardboard, this VR android app puts you into the shoes of a case-solver where you will have to find clues and objects, make the right decisions and unlock the story’s ending.
 The choose-your-own-adventure type stories in this app are pretty short but very terrifying, with some really creepy endings.

 A Chair in a Room boasts incredible 3D graphics, so make sure you install this app on a high-end mobile device.
-The game can only be played with Google cardboard or similar VR device on.
+You can play this game using Google cardboard or a similar VR device.

 7. VR Horror House